Why so chic?

-Since its opening in 2008, Borgo Santo Pietro has become the most sought-after boutique hotel in Tuscany and we would go as far as saying it is one of the best luxury boutique hotels in the world.
-This beautifully restored beyond luxurious hotel is set in the Tuscan village of Palazzetto, just over one hour from Florence.
-The pretty cypress-lined path leads guests up to this luxury country house hotel which has sympathetically designed interiors with a mixture of old and new offering a relaxed and intimate environment.
+Since opening in 2008, Borgo Santo Pietro has become a much sought-after hotel in Tuscany.
+The beautifully restored luxurious hotel is set in the Tuscan village of Palazzetto, just over one hour from Florence.
+A pretty cypress-lined path leads guests up to this country house with sympathetically designed interiors that combine a mixture of old and new.
+The end result is a relaxed and intimate environment.

-Whether learning the art of Tuscan cooking at the hotel’s cookery school, treating yourself to an all-natural treatment at the wellness spa, or simply relaxing with a glass of local wine and a good book by the heated infinity pool, a stay at Borgo Santo Pietro is an unforgettable taste of true Tuscan splendour.
+Whether learning the art of regional cuisine at the hotel’s cookery school, treating yourself to an all-natural treatment at the wellness spa, or simply relaxing with a glass of local wine and a good book by the heated infinity pool, a stay at Borgo Santo Pietro is an unforgettable taste of true Tuscan splendour.

 We want our guests to experience lazy luxury in our small hotel - service on such a personalised level combined with exceptional facilities in stylish and comfortable surroundings, together with innovative fine dining so that guests can have what they want, when they want it and where they want it on the estate.